 FREE Proofreading Workshop:

-What qualifications do you need to become a proofreader?
+What qualifications do you need to be a proofreader?

-Caitlin Pyle, the mastermind behind Proofread Anywhere recommends having these skills if you want to be a successful freelance proofreader:
+While you don’t need a degree to become a proofreader, Caitlin Pyle, the mastermind behind Proofread Anywhere recommends having the following skills if you want to be a successful:

 Read Next: 21 hobbies that make money